flatcar-archive/flatcar-docs/ignition/boot-process.md

 When Ignition runs on Flatcar Container Linux, it reads the Linux command line, looking for `flatcar.oem.id`.
 Ignition uses this identifier to determine where to read the user-provided configuration and which provider-specific configuration to combine with the user's.
 This provider-specific configuration performs basic machine setup, and may include enabling `coreos-metadata-sshkeys@.service` (covered in more detail below).

-After Ignition runs successfully, if `flatcar.first_boot` was set to the special value `detected`, Ignition mounts the EFI System Partition and deletes the `flatcar/first_boot` file.
+After Ignition runs successfully, if `flatcar.first_boot` was set to the special value `detected`, Ignition mounts the EFI System Partition and deletes the `flatcar/first_boot` file (or `coreos/first_boot` if the machine was updated from CoreOS CL).

 ## User space